GenomicsAotearoa/hts_workshop_mpi/level3/06-assembly-choices.md

 ### Checkpointing

 As `SPAdes` assembly is a long and resource intensive process, the assembler creates checkpoints as it passes particular assembly milestones.
-This means that if a job is terminated and must be restarted, we do not need to repeat the full workflow from scratch.
-However, a restarted job is restricted to repeating with the same parameters as the original job so while checkpoints are a powerful quality of life improvement they do not allow us to branch our assembly process.
+This means that if a job is terminated and must be restarted we do not need to repeat the full workflow from scratch.
+However, a restarted job is restricted to repeating with the same parameters as the original assembly so while checkpoints are a powerful quality of life improvement they do not allow us to branch our assembly process.

 ```bash
 # Original job